-There are tons more points of interest on the island than one day will allow; however, I thought I'd share a few alternatives to what we did.
+There are lots more interesting stops on Oahu than one day will allow; however, I thought I'd share a few alternatives to what we did.

-If you prefer to try malasadas (Portuguese doughnuts), head to Leonard's Bakery instead of Kona Coffee Purveyors for breakfast.
+If you prefer to try malasadas (Portuguese donuts), head to Leonard's Bakery instead of Kona Coffee Purveyors for breakfast.
 Leonard's is open from 5:30 a.m. to 7 p.m. daily.

 If you came to Honolulu from the east, such as the mainland United States, Canada, or Europe, then jetlag may have you waking up very early.

 Consider taking advantage of this by doing a sunrise hike at the Diamond Head crater.
 We did this on a different day than our drive around Oahu and used Uber.

-It was a 30-minute hike to the top of the crater, and the views were gorgeous.
+It was a 30-minute hike to the top of the crater; our reward was breathtaking views.
 Allow 15-20 minutes to get back down.
 Check the official website for travel advisories and hours.

 I recommend leaving Pearl Harbor for another day, as you must reserve a time slot for the USS Arizona.
-And visiting the USS Missouri battleship alone can take an additional hour or two.
+Visiting the USS Missouri battleship alone can take an additional hour or two.